lmondada/dphil-thesis/content/06_conclusion/_index.md

 graph transformation systems (GTS) are uniquely positioned to serve as the backbone of a quantum compilation framework.

-To this aim, {{% reflink "chap:compiler" %}} presented a graph-based compiler IR with explicit support for linear types.
+To this aim, {{% reflink "chap:compiler" %}} presented minIR, a graph-based compiler IR with explicit support for linear types.
 To go along with it, we proposed the first formalisation of graph transformation semantics that preserve linearity.

 {{% reflink "upper" "chap:matching" "chap:parallel" %}} built on this foundation
 and solved two critical scaling problems for the adoption of GTS techniques in